-Tax Receivable Agreement - In connection with the IPO, the Company entered into a TRA with the Operating Company and each of the Continuing Equity Owners that provides for the payment by the Company to the Continuing Equity Owners of 85% of the amount of tax benefits, if any, that the Company actually realizes (or in some circumstances is deemed to realize) as a result of (1) increases in the Company's allocable share of the tax basis of the Operating Company's assets resulting from (a) the Company's purchase of Class A Units directly from the Operating Company and the partial redemption of Class A Units by the Operating Company in connection with the IPO, (b) future redemptions or exchanges (or deemed exchanges in certain circumstances) of Class A Units for our Class A common stock or cash and (c) certain distributions (or deemed distributions) by the Operating Company; (2) the Company's allocable share of the existing tax basis of the Operating Company's assets at the time of any redemption or exchange of Class A Units (including in connection with the IPO), which tax basis is allocated to the Class A Units being redeemed or exchanged and acquired by the Company and (3) certain additional tax benefits arising from payments made under the TRA, including as the result of incremental value to the Company from strategic acquisitions.
+Tax Receivable Agreement - In connection with the IPO, the Company entered into a TRA with the Operating Company and each of the Continuing Equity Owners of 85% of the amount of tax benefits, if any, that the Company actually realizes (or in some circumstances is deemed to realize) as a result of (1) increases in the Company's allocable share of the tax basis of the Operating Company's assets resulting from (a) the Company's purchase of Class A Units directly from the Operating Company and the partial redemption of Class A Units by the Operating Company in connection with the IPO, (b) future redemptions or exchanges (or deemed exchanges in certain circumstances) of Class A Units for our Class A common stock or cash and (c) certain distributions (or deemed distributions) by the Operating Company; (2) the Company's allocable share of the existing tax basis of the Operating Company's assets at the time of any redemption or exchange of Class A Units (including in connection with the IPO), which tax basis is allocated to the Class A Units being redeemed or exchanged and acquired by the Company and (3) certain additional tax benefits arising from payments made under the TRA, including as the result of incremental value to the Company from strategic acquisitions.
 The Company will retain the benefit of the remaining 15% of these net cash tax savings under the TRA.
+If the Mergers are consummated, the Second A&R TRA will become effective, which provides, among other things, that, (i) the Continuing Equity Owners will forego the acceleration of certain payments that would otherwise have been payable under the TRA to the Continuing Equity Owners by the Company as a result of the Mergers, (ii) following the consummation of the Mergers, the utilization of the tax attributes covered by the Second A&R TRA and corresponding payments to which the Continuing Equity Owners are entitled will be made by reference to Apollo's consolidated group's tax liability, and (iii) no accelerated payments will be due in connection with any futu

 Segments - The Company operates as one business, a fully integrated real estate investment manager.
-The Company's chief operating decision maker, which is the executive chairman, utilizes a consolidated approach to assess financial performance and allocate resources.
+The Company's chief operating decision maker ("CODM"), which is the executive chairman, utilizes a consolidated approach to assess financial performance and allocate resources.
 As such, the Company operates as one business segment.

-Earnings Per Share - Basic earnings per share is calculated by dividing net income available to our Class A common stockholders by the weighted-average number of our Class A common shares outstanding for the period.
+Earnings (Loss) Per Share - Basic earnings (loss) per share is calculated by dividing net income(loss) available to our Class A common stockholders by the weighted-average number of our Class A common shares outstanding for the period.

-Diluted earnings per share of our Class A common stock is computed by dividing net income available to our Class A common stockholders after giving consideration to the reallocation of net income between holders of our Class A common stock and non-controlling interests, by the weighted-average number of shares of our Class A common stock outstanding during the period adjusted to give effect to potentially dilutive securities, if any.
+Diluted earnings (loss) per share of our Class A common stock is computed by dividing net income (loss) available to our Class A common stockholders after giving consideration to the reallocation of net income (loss) between holders of our Class A common stock and non-controlling interests, by the weighted-average number of shares of our Class A common stock outstanding during the period adjusted to give effect to potentially dilutive securities, if any.
 Potentially dilutive securities include unvested Restricted Stock Awards, RSUs, and Class A Units exchangeable on a one-for-one basis with shares of our Class A common stock.
-The effect of potentially dilutive securities is reflected in diluted earnings per share of our Class A common stock using the more dilutive result of the treasury stock method or the two-class method.
+The effect of potentially dilutive securities is reflected in diluted earnings (loss) per share of our Class A common stock using the more dilutive result of the treasury stock method or the two-class method.